A podcast cover featuring John Demby for the Salesforce Admins Podcast.

 Tableau Einstein takes all of the goodness of Tableau, the powerful features of Data Cloud, a new semantic layer called Tableau Semantics, and brings that into Salesforce.
 There’s also a Tableau Agent, allowing you to open up the power of business intelligence and analytics to everyone on your team through Agentforce.

-Introduction to Tableau Pulse
+Introduction to Pulse for Salesforce

 “We started thinking about how people consume data,” John says, “and I think it’s changed.”
 People want to consume data within the flow of their work.
 They don’t want to have to go looking around for things, or sift through multiple dashboards to figure out what information is relevant.